 Unlike some towns, Willow Street isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Willow Street are a mix of both white- and blue-collar jobs.
 Overall, Willow Street is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Willow Street who work in office and administrative support (19.54%), sales jobs (10.50%), and healthcare (7.20%).

-The education level of Willow Street citizens is substantially higher than the typical US community, as 30.16% of adults in Willow Street have at least a bachelor's degree.
+The overall education level of Willow Street citizens is substantially higher than the typical US community, as 30.16% of adults in Willow Street have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Willow Street in 2010 was $32,825, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,300 for a family of four.
 However, Willow Street contains both very wealthy and poor people as well.